cbaggers/rtg-math/README.md

 ## CHANGELOG

+### 2018-04-18

+- WARNING: Fixes to from-direction, projection & look-at matrices.
+Will have import of projects using this lib

 ### 2018-03-28

 - Ported all the API (except regions for now) to Vari so rtg-math works on the GPU.